Preprocessing cycle#

 2. In a browser, paste in the URL emitted by your preprocessing script.

 Once the Vis-Tools Geospatial client page loads, you will see the yellow dots of your simulation’s nodes.
-For complete details on customizing the Geospatial client, see Geospatial visualization.
+For complete details on customizing the Geospatial client, see Geospatial.

 The Vis-Tools Geospatial client can represent the nodes of your simulation as either: